markaltmann/markaltmann.github.io/_posts/2020-04-19-Modern-Adblocking-via-DNS.md

 You can of course set the external DNS servers of NextDNS directly in your router and forget about it.
 But you will not have 2 features to be considered:

-1. no device difference in the logs.
+1. No device difference in the logs.
 All is coming from your router
-2. no encrypted DNS communication (through DoT, for example)
+2. No encrypted DNS communication (through DoT, for example)

-In order to combine now the PiHole (or just an ordinary base RaspberryPi) with NextDNS we can just install the nextdns CLI on the Raspberry Pi and route the upstream DNS requests there, instead to our other DNS servers.
+In order to combine now the PiHole (or just an ordinary base RaspberryPi) with NextDNS, we can just install the nextdns CLI on the Raspberry Pi and route the upstream DNS requests there.

-Follow the instructions from here: <https://github.com/nextdns/nextdns>
+Just follow the instructions from here: <https://github.com/nextdns/nextdns>

 Create a config file under "/etc/nextdns.conf".
 You should enable caching and auto activate, when you let it run alone: